Investigating Anthropometric Fidelity in SAM 3D Body: Introduction

 \section{Introduction}

-3D foundation models (\ref{tab:3d_foundation_models}) have historically trended toward universality, among which SAM 3D Body \cite{sam3dbody2025} continues this trend by effectively solving the \enquote{2D-to-3D lifting} problem for human subjects.
-Its capacity for human body generation not only facilitates human pose learning and unlocks new capabilities in robotics and interactive mixed reality applications, but also paves a promising road toward 3D body shape analysis in the medical domain.
-Recent clinical research has established that high-fidelity 3D anthropometry serves as a superior digital biomarker compared to traditional metrics like BMI, enabling early detection of metabolic risks, cardiovascular pathologies, and hormonal irregularities through precise morphological analysis \cite{thelwell2020shape, enichen2024assessing, guarnieri2023associations, ng2019detailed}.
-Unlike its sibling model SAM 3D Objects \cite{sam3d2025}, which targets general rigid objects, SAM 3D Body employs a specialized encoder-decoder architecture based on the Momentum Human Rig (MHR) \cite{ferguson2025mhr} to decouple skeletal structure from surface shape, achieving a level of robustness that previous methods \cite{xiang2025structured, hunyuan3d2025} struggled to match.
+3D foundation models (\ref{tab:3d_foundation_models}) have historically trended toward universality, among which SAM 3D Body \cite{sam3dbody2025} continues this tradition by addressing the \enquote{2D-to-3D lifting} problem for human subjects.
+Its generative capacity not only advances full-body pose estimation and provides opportunities in robotics and interactive spatial computing, but it also presents a pathway toward scalable 3D body shape analysis in the medical domain.
+Recent clinical research has established that high-fidelity 3D anthropometry serves as a superior digital biomarker compared to traditional scalar metrics like BMI.
+This shift enables the early, non-invasive detection of metabolic risks, cardiovascular pathologies, and hormonal irregularities through precise, localized morphological analysis \cite{thelwell2020shape, enichen2024assessing, guarnieri2023associations, ng2019detailed}.
+Unlike its sibling model SAM 3D Objects \cite{sam3d2025}, which targets general rigid objects, SAM 3D Body employs a specialized encoder-decoder architecture based on the Momentum Human Rig (MHR) \cite{ferguson2025mhr}.
+This parameterization intentionally decouples the underlying skeletal structure from the surface shape, achieving a level of robustness to pose and occlusion that previous methods \cite{xiang2025structured, hunyuan3d2025} previously found challenging.